-What you have to do to use CICSPlex SM's workload management functions varies depending on whether you want to implement workload balancing only, or whether you also want to implement some workload separation, and possibly define one or more transaction affinities in the same CICSplex.
+What you have to do to use CICSPlex SM's workload management functions varies depending on whether you want to implement workload routing only, or whether you also want to implement some workload separation, and possibly define one or more transaction affinities in the same CICSplex.

-You are recommended to follow this process:
+You will get the best results if you follow this process:

 - 1. Identify candidates for dynamic routing - 2.
-Implement workload balancing for each workload in the CICSplex where dynamic routing is possible. - 3.
+Implement workload routing for each workload in the CICSplex where dynamic routing is possible. - 3.
 Add any necessary workload separation requirements. - 4.
 Define any intertransaction affinities.